-When having the time of your life at uni managing finances isn’t going to be high on your list, but it’s super important to keep a tab on it so you can continue living your best life!
+When having the time of your life at uni managing student bills and finances isn’t going to be high on your list, but it’s super important to keep a tab on it so you can continue living your best life!
 It’s estimated that over 79%* of students worry about finances during uni, so we’ve put a few tips together to ease the strain

 Choose a student friendly bank account